-The Company has filed with the Commission a Registration Statement on Form S-4 (together with all amendments and exhibits thereto, the "Registration Statement") under the Securities Act of 1933, as amended (the "Securities Act") registering the Common Stock that was issued as part of the Exchange Offer and that will be issued as a result of the Merger.
+The Company has filed with the Commission a Post-Effective Amendment No. 2 to Form S-4 on Form S-1 (together with all amendments and exhibits thereto, the "Registration Statement") under the Securities Act of 1933, as amended (the "Securities Act").
 This Prospectus does not contain all the information set forth in the Registration Statement, certain parts of which are omitted from this Prospectus in accordance with the rules and regulations of the Commission.
 Statements made in this Prospectus as to the contents of any contract, agreement or other document are not necessarily complete.
 With respect to each such contract, agreement or other document filed as an exhibit to the Registration Statement, reference is made to the exhibit for a more complete description of the matter involved, and each such statement shall be deemed qualified in its entirety by such reference.
-Items omitted from this Prospectus but contained in the Registration Statement may be inspected and copied as described above.
+Items omitted from this Prospectus but contained in the Registration statement may be inspected and copied as described above.